 2. Pay As You Earn

-Pay As You Earn (PAYE) will allow you to make payments equal to 10% of your discretionary income.
+Pay As You Earn (PAYE plan) will allow you to make payments equal to 10% of your discretionary income.
 But the payment will never exceed the standard repayment plan amount.
 If you make payments for 20 years, then you may qualify for forgiveness through this option.

 If you took out a federal student loan before October 1, 2007, then you may qualify for this option.
 However, you’ll need to prove that you need repayment assistance.